qutech/QuMADA/docs/mapping_gui.rst

 Mapping GUI
 ===========

-This GUI helps you to map the QTools Terminals (shown on left side) to the respective instrument parameters (shown on right side).
+This GUI helps you to map the QuMADA Terminals (shown on left side) to the respective instrument parameters (shown on right side).

 You can drag a terminal or one of its parameters (children in tree) to an instrument/channel/parameter.
 You can also select a terminal/terminal parameter and press the enter key to start a mapping process.
 The selection switches to the instrument tree where you can select a respective instrument/channel/parameter.
 Press enter again to map the respective terminal/terminal parameter to the instrument/channel/parameter.